 Local Grub & Things To Do

-Erected in 1923 the sign originally read Hollywoodland and measured 30 feet wide and approximately 43 feet tall.
-And at night it would light up like a beacon beckoning new comers to the area.
+Erected in 1923, the sign originally read Hollywoodland and measured 30 feet wide and approximately 43 feet tall.
+At night, it would light up like a beacon beckoning newcomers to the area.

-Today, the stage of the 20,000 seat ampitheater has been graced by legendary performances from artists ranging from Frank Sinatra, Sade, Police, Santigold, and Coldplay, to Jay Z, Kanye, and Grace Jones.
+Today, the stage of the 20,000-seat amphitheater has been graced by legendary performances from artists ranging from Frank Sinatra, Sade, Police, Santigold, and Coldplay to Jay Z, Kanye, and Grace Jones.

-This mile and a half stretch of Sunset Blvd is lined by behemoth sized billboards.
-And below, life swirls around champagne brunches, power lunches, movie deals, tourists, paparazzi, people watching, roof top skinny dipping, heartache, and heartbreak.
+Behemoth-sized billboards line this mile-and-a-half stretch of Sunset Blvd.
+And below, life swirls around champagne brunches, power lunches, movie deals, tourists, paparazzi, people-watching, rooftop skinny dipping, heartache, and heartbreak.

 You can cancel your gym membership.

-Franklin Village is a small pedestrian filled stretch of Franklin Ave at the base of the Hollywood Hills.
-It’s where my friend and I often stroll to La Poubelle, a French bistro, with side walk seating and share the best plate of crispy brussel leaves and a bottle of Malbec.
-This stretch is also home to a market, a dry cleaners, a theater, and a coffee shop making daily chores easy for local residents.
+Franklin Village is a small pedestrian-filled stretch of Franklin Ave at the base of the Hollywood Hills.
+It’s where my friend and I often stroll to La Poubelle, a French restaurant with sidewalk seating, and share the best plate of crispy brussel leaves and a bottle of Malbec.
+This stretch is also home to a market, a dry cleaner, a theater, and a coffee shop, making daily chores easy for residents.

 On The Map

-The Hollywood Hills comprises of two sections: East and West.
-The zip codes include 90068, 90046 and parts of 90069, 90028 and 91604.
-Hollywood Hills East is located near Los Feliz while Hollywood Hills West borders Beverly Hills.
-To the north is Burbank and Hollywood sits to the South.
+The Hollywood Hills comprises two sections: East and West.
+The zip codes include 90068, 90046, and parts of 90069, 90028, and 91604.
+Hollywood Hills East is located near Los Feliz, while Hollywood Hills West borders Beverly Hills.
+To the north is Burbank, and Hollywood sits to the South.